JMRI Install Guide: Linux

 with USB-to-Serial adapters, so long as they have

 Linux drivers that make them look like regular serial ports.

 - Get and Install Java (if needed)

-See if you have a version of Java already installed
+To see if you have a version of Java already installed, in Terminal enter:

 sh> java -version

 If the Java version is 1.8 or later, you may be fine, but

 be aware that if you did not install Java on your system

 yourself, some systems have Java only partially installed.
 They

 will respond correctly to the above command, but still are not